 Like the other parts of Pakistan, the national dress shalwar kameez with particular augmentations and adjustments are worn in Baloch culture.
 The individuals spruce up pleasingly and similarly in all the clans.
 Turban is the normal headwear of Bloch men alongside wide loose shalwar alongside knee-long shirts.
 Females dress comprises of a shirt having a major pocket and weaving and implanted round mirror work in front.
 A major Dupatta/Chaddar are taken to cover the head and shoulders.

-Normally Baloch individuals have meals in morning and night.
+Normally Baloch individuals have meals in the morning and night.
 Millet and rice are a piece of the Baloch feast.
 Meat is additionally a significant part; “Sajji” is the most loved dish of individuals.
 Milk, butter and vegetables are likewise part of Balochi food.

 Well known games incorporate chauk, and Ji.
 Additionally games like wrestling, horse hustling, shooting and chasing leisure activities among the wealthier individuals of clans.
 Games and betting are likewise mainstream among gatherings of certain clans.